Long-term concentration of measure and cut-off: A two host model of disease

 \section{A two host model of disease}

-We now take as example a two-dimensional \grbc{Markov chain}~$\wX\un$ in continuous time, representing a two host model of disease, in which transmission only occurs between one host type and the other (snails and human beings in schistosomiasis (Jordan, Webbe and Sturrock, 1993), or males and females in sexually transmitted diseases (Hethcote \& Yorke, 1984)).
+Our next example is a two-dimensional Markov chain~$\wX\un$ in continuous time, representing a two host model of disease, in which transmission only occurs between one host type and the other (snails and human beings in schistosomiasis (Jordan, Webbe and Sturrock~\cite{JWS})), or males and females in sexually transmitted diseases (Hethcote and Yorke~\cite{HY84})).
 Our framework is appropriate for a disease that is not naturally endemic in a region, being supported at a low level through immigration from outside.
 In state $\bx := (x_1,x_2)^T \in \Z_+^2$, there are~$x_1$ type-$1$ hosts and~$x_2$ type-$2$ hosts infected.
 From any state $\bx$, there are four possible transitions, whose rates are as follows:

 Here, $\alpha$, $\beta$, $\gamma$, $\d$, $\m$ and~$\n$ are fixed \grbc{positive} constants, and the parameter~$n$ is a measure of the typical size of the infected population.
 The first transition corresponds to the infection of a type~$1$ host, by a type~$2$ host or from outside, and the second to the infection of a type~$2$ host.
 The third transition corresponds to the recovery of a type~$1$ host, and the fourth to the recovery of a type~$2$ host.
-The infection transition rates are appropriate in circumstances in which the host population is so large that the reduction in infection rate caused by some of the population already being infected is negligible, or for diseases such as malaria, when `super-infection' is possible: a host infected more than once is proportionately more infectious \grbc{-- in this case, $\bf x$ denotes the total number of infections of each type of host}.
+The infection transition rates are appropriate in circumstances in which the host population is so large that the reduction in infection rate caused by some of the population already being infected is negligible, or for diseases such as malaria, when `super-infection' is possible: a host infected more than once is proportionately more infectious -- in this case, $\bf x$ denotes the total number of infections of each type of host.